FWC decals support manatees and sea turtles

 Manatees and sea turtles depend on Florida’s waterways and coastal habitats.
 Therefore, preserving Florida’s beaches and aquatic ecosystems is a crucial component of species conservation, the FWC says.
 For example, when someone calls the FWC’s Wildlife Alert Hotline at 888-404-FWCC (3922) to report an injured, entangled or sick manatee or sea turtle, FWC staff work with partners to rescue, rehab and release these animals in need.

-Learn more about how to help conserve manatees and sea turtles at the Fish & Wildlife Foundation of Florida’s website at widlifeflorida.org.
+Learn more about how to help conserve manatees and sea turtles ait the Fish & Wildlife Foundation of Florida’s website at widlifeflorida.org.